handstand-codes/flex-bundles-app-blocks/README.md

 While these are official app blocks, we welcome feedback and suggestions for improvements.
 Please create an issue or pull request if you have enhancements to propose.

-In the future, as I add improvements, I'm going to add versioned releases for reference purposes.
+As we add improvements, we're going to add versioned releases for reference purposes.